-In a strategic approach, you’re asking “What are the top three most important things your organization needs to accomplish in 2018 that will help your agency move forward on its most important goals?
+In a strategic approach, you’re asking “What are the top three most important things your organization needs to accomplish that will help your agency move forward on its most important goals?
 Often these are steps that will improve outcomes for your clients & constituents and guarantee your agency’s sustainability.
 Perhaps equally as important is to ask yourself: “What Should I Stop Doing?”…aka “What Is your organization currently focused on that is not mission-central and doesn’t generate revenue or build stakeholder engagement?”
 It’s important to free up time and energy for your organization’s most important priorities.

 An Annual Calendar Approach to Planning

 An annual calendar approach is simply planning the annual calendar for your organization to ensure that important meeting/training/event dates are set and processes and procedures are noted.
 While you know the most common dates that need to hit your calendar, do yourself a favor and plan your family, vacation, and holiday time first.
 And make sure you ask your staff to turn in time off requests at the beginning of the year as well.
 If you don’t block off this time, who will do it for you?
 If your answer is “no one,” then make sure you do it.
 Instead of feeling selfish, treat this as self-renewal and self-care time.
 As a nonprofit leader, you need to consider all the human resources in your organization, including yourself!
 Consider taking an extra day or two around New Year’s so you have some self-reflection time and don’t immediately rush into the new year.
 This is one of the most important things you can do yourself…and it’s really hard for many nonprofit leaders.
 Make sure it’s on your annual calendar each year so you actually do it.